Failure model

 Target failure

-As of Snowbridge 2.4.2, the kinesis target does not treat kinesis write throughput exceptions as this type of failure.
+As of Snowbridge 2.4.2, the Kinesis target does not treat kinesis write throughput exceptions as this type of failure.
 Rather it has an in-built backoff and retry, which will persist until each event in the batch is either successful, or fails for a different reason.

 Oversized data